onflow/flow/docs/content/dapp-development/mainnet-deployment.md

 In these early days of Flow, version updates to Cadence, Flow Node software, and the Flow SDKs will often contain important updates as well as breaking changes.

 Breaking changes will be a fact of life for early adopters of Flow's development stack, and you may often need to manually re-deploy your application's contracts after updates.
-But that's OK we're here to help!

 ### Version Compatibility